Now accepting Telehealth appointments. Schedule a virtual visit.

 • Ask restaurants how food is prepared

-• Do not hesitate to use you epinephrine autoinjector
+• Do not hesitate to use your epinephrine autoinjector

-• Calle 911 and be prepared for a late phase reaction
+• Call 911 and be prepared for a late-phase reaction

 Get the support you need at Dr. Catherine Fuller’s practice.
 Your allergies can be reduced, eliminated, or controlled with her care.
 Give the office a call or use the online booking tool to schedule an appointment to learn about your allergens and how to prevent anaphylaxis.